feathersjs/docs/api/authentication/local.md

 ### findEntity(username, params)

-`localStrategy.findEntity(username, params) -> Promise` return the entity for a given username and serice call parameters.
+`localStrategy.findEntity(username, params) -> Promise` return the entity for a given username and service call parameters.
 It will use the query returned by `getEntityQuery` and call `.find` on the entity (usually `/users`) service.
 It will return a promise that resolves with the first result of the `.find` call or throw an error if nothing was found.

 ### getEntity(entity, params)